-This page includes 7 easy English quiz games, each with 10 quiz questions.
-These quizzes are great for kids and beginner ESL students, and are an effective way to improve students’ language skills and fluency in a fun way.
+Make learning fun with these 10 easy English quiz games.
+Each of the English quizzes on this page is an English quiz for kids and includes easy English quiz questions.
+These easy English quizzes are great for kids and beginner ESL students and are an effective way to improve students’ language skills and fluency in a fun way.

 Easy English Quizzes for Kids

 Here are 4 different ‘Top Five’ Quizzes which are really fun and a great alternative to the normal quiz format.
 These kinds of English quizzes are great for kids and beginner English language learners.

 Each English quiz question has multiple possible answers.
 For example, ‘Name a zoo animal.’
 Students must think of one answer and write it down (or simply tell the teacher if they can’t write yet).
 If their answer is one of the ‘Top Five‘ answers, then they get points.
 The number one answer gets the most points and the number 5 answer gets the least points.
 You’ll be surprised just how many students guess the top answer correctly!